 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

-The standard of medical facilities in France is high.
+The standard of medical facilities in France is very high.
 Costs per day in a public hospital range between $A1,350 to $A3,350, depending upon the treatment.
+There is no reciprocal medical agreement between Australia and France.

 Where to get help